 Throughout my consulting career I have noticed that people (myself included) often find eliciting requirements for a bespoke solution difficult.
 We struggle to align with the client, and also the developers, on what the requirements are and what the resulting solution will look like.
 It is difficult to know where, or how to start, the level of detail required, if everything has been captured, and how to write and communicate the requirements so that all project team members can understand etc. We can spend a lot of time on requirements gathering only to find out later in the project that they are not correct.
 We then proceed with change requests... it's horrible!
 Sound familiar?

-The Power Definition Framework has the following steps which we will walk through in this article:
+The Solution Mapping Framework has the following steps which we will walk through in this article:

 Interviews and Observations